 Patriots' Chris Hogan: Listed as questionable for Sunday's game

-Hogan (shoulder) is listed as questionable for Sunday's game against the Bills, Mike Reiss of ESPN.com reports.
+Hogan (shoulder) is listed as questionable for Sunday's game against the Jets after practicing in a limited fashion all week.

-Hogan was able to practice in a limited fashion all week, but we won't take his Week 16 status for granted after he ended up being a surprise scratch last weekend.
-If he does play Sunday, Hogan would look to get back into a groove down the stretch after having played in just one game -- and catching just one pass in the process -- since Oct.
-29. Prior to sustaining his shoulder injury, Hogan and Brandin Cooks consistently led Patriots wide receivers in terms of playing time.
+We suspect that Hogan would definitely play this weekend if it were the playoffs, but he's been managing a shoulder injury and was inactive in Week 16.
+Fortunately for those considering the wideout in Week 17 lineups, the Patriots kick off at 1:00 ET on Sunday.
+If he is out or limited at all this weekend, added snaps would be available for Phillip Dorsett and Kenny Britt.

 More News